plmercereau/tilehuria/README.md

 ```

 Any change in the schema must be done through the Hasura console, that can be started in running `hasura console`.

+## TODO

+- ?
+Are zoom levels really part of the aoi or the tile set?
+- ? what png compression means?
+How does it work?
+See https://sharp.pixelplumbing.com/api-output#png
+- !
+In dev, the tsconfig microservices are somehow linked.
+On a general basis, it is not properly configured
+- case insensitive fields e.g. when ordering the list of tile providers

+### Features

+- upload mbtiles. see above
+- set a progress system when generating the aoi's coordinates.
+To do so:
+  - [x] estimate the number of tiles from the aoi boundaries and the zoom levels

+#### Frontend

+- Area of Interest
+  - create new aoi: use the same interface as the 'update' one
+  - edit aoi:
+    - [x] zoom levels
+    - source: import from file
+    - [x] source: edit with leaflet
+  - map buttons:
+    - fullscreen
+    - [x] center
+- Tileset
+  - [ ] create new tileset from aoi screen
+  - [ ] edit tileset from aoi screen
+- Navigation
+  - page titles
+  - [ ] fix the login/refresh token bug
+  - confirm when logout
+  - [ ] navigation guards
+  - [ ] home page
+    - unauthenticated
+    - authenticated -> redirect to aoi list?
+- Tile Providers
+  - [x] delete (only if it has no tileset)
+  - [ ] "copy" link of the local server
+  - to be considered: when changing the slug, change the object keys and the mbtile files
+  - change name
+  - change url (only if it has no tileset?)

+#### Backend

+- get single tile: re-download after a certain period of time?
+- get single tile: compare with the existing tile.
+If the downloaded tile is of better quality, replace the tile.
+  - Set a `quality` metadata field when creating the tile (from an mbtile).
+Then if quality < 100, re-download
+  - but what if we want to generate mbtiles without downloading anything more than what's already in the server?
+- ? split aoi source update / tileset update -> when finishing the aoi coordinates calculation from source, save the source, that will trigger an aoi xyz coordinates updates, that will queue tile set updates if some exist

+### Refactor/performance

+- rename event hooks
+- [ ] Lerna package to use "platyplus" packages e.g. gis etc
+- remove unused Hasura actions in hooks
+- remove components and pages that are not used anymore (e.g. new aoi, new tileset etc)
+- GH action: build/deploy only when changes in the service
+- move the frontend app to a dedicated directory

+### Done

+- [x] if format=png and quality=100 then don't run the image transformation when generating the mbtiles file
+- [x] generic single item
+- [x] generic item list
+- [x] review the size limit of events sent to the hook service

+### Next

+- package the server to automate local installation
+- talk about user permissions with Ivan
+- include a mapathon module?
+- GH action: staging environment